core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Clarified motivation for updating RFC 8768 in the introduction.

+* Explained that OSCORE-capable proxies have to recognize CoAP options included in outgoing messages to protect.

 * Fixed intended class of Hop-Limit option for OSCORE.